Wall Street Analyst Upgrade Uranium Energy Corp. [UEC]. What else is Wall St. saying

 UEC Stock Performance Analysis:

 Uranium Energy Corp.
-[UEC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.23.
-With this latest performance, UEC shares dropped by -1.68% in over the last four-week period, additionally plugging by 24.91% over the last 6 months – not to mention a rise of 51.95% in the past year of trading.
+[UEC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 30.03.
+With this latest performance, UEC shares gained by 32.08% in over the last four-week period, additionally plugging by 73.55% over the last 6 months – not to mention a rise of 77.22% in the past year of trading.

 Insight into Uranium Energy Corp.
 Fundamentals: